elfrances/whatsOnFulGaz/README.md

 3. It supports match filters to select rides that where filmed by a given contributor, in a given country, etc.

-4. It can automatically download the MP4 video file of all the matching rides, into a selected download folder.
+4. It can automatically download the MP4 video file or the SHIZ control file of all the matching rides, into a selected download folder.

 # Building the tool